APSPDCL and TSSPDCL Websites and Electricity Bill SMS are not in Telugu

 Share this with your friends:

-It is really pathetic to note that the Election Commission Site for AP and Telangana is conveniently ignoring and strangulating use of Telugu in their own states.
-The telugu data is already available and still are very much happy to ignore Telugu language.
+It is really pathetic to note that the State Election Commission Sites for AP and Telangana are conveniently ignoring use of Telugu and turning Telugu known people as illiterates.

-Also see the election commission sites of Kerala, Karnataka, Tamil Nadu, Maharashtra etc and are using their languages along with English.
+Also see the State Election Commission sites of Kerala, Karnataka, Tamil Nadu, Maharashtra etc and are using their languages along with English.

 See the sites:

-Demand will be sent to Chief Election Officer of AP and Telangana
+Mail will be sent to State Election Commissioners and CMOs of AP and Telangana

-We have come across Election Commission website related to Andhra Pradesh and Telangana and also other states Election commission sites and surprisingly, we found that most of the sites are having searching option of electoral list in their languages.
+We have come across State Election Commission websites related to Andhra Pradesh and Telangana and also other States Election commission sites and surprisingly, we found that our Telugu States Websites are completely in English.
+And other State Election Commission Websites are in English and in their state language.

-It is really pathetic to note that the Election Commission Site for AP and Telangana is conveniently ignoring use of Telugu in their own states.
-The telugu data is already available and still are very much happy to ignore Telugu language.
+It is really pathetic to note that the State Election Commission Sites for AP and Telangana are conveniently ignoring use of Telugu and turning the Telugu known people as illiterates.

-Also see the election commission sites of Kerala, Karnataka, Tamil Nadu, Maharashtra etc and are using their languages along with English.
+Also see the State Election Commission sites of Kerala, Karnataka, Tamil Nadu, Maharashtra etc and are using their languages along with English.

 See the sites:

-We request the CEOs of Andhra Pradesh and Telangana make their sites bilingual by creating Telugu version also so as these offices will be closure to the citizens.
+We request the State Election Commissioners of Andhra Pradesh and Telangana to make their sites bilingual by creating Telugu version also so that the information can be shared with more people and there will be greater transparency in the conduct of State Election Commissions.

 A Social Awareness Initiative by www.teluguconnect.net